blallen/ballen-config/README.md

 curl https://pyenv.run | bash
 ```

 2. Configure your zsh environment by adding the following lines near the end of your `.zshrc`.
-(Not necessary if you copied the `.zshrc` from earlie.)
+(Not necessary if you copied the `.zshrc` from earlier.)

 ```
 export PYENV_ROOT="$HOME/.pyenv"